eschweitzer78/gps-design-systems-lwc/README.md

 - sfGpsDsUkGov is the folder for code and assets to the Design System of the United Kingdom (pilot, no production without prior consultation); check the [documentation website](https://uk.dsforce.dev)

 **Important note for existing users of the libraries**: we used to require to install a base package and then a package for you design system of choice.
-We are dropping this pattern and now ship each design system will all dependencies but kindly note that it thus prevents you from having multiple design systems on a single org unless you deploy as source code.
+We are dropping this pattern and now ship each design system with all dependencies but kindly note that it thus prevents you from having multiple design systems on a single org unless you deploy as source code.
 See instructions further down in this document regardind how to migrate from the former model to the new model.

 ## Installing beta versions using Unlocked Packages